Frequently Asked Questions

 What specifically are you asking me to do?

-I watched last year’s videos, and my organization seems different from the types of organizations I saw in the videos.
+I read about last year’s winners, and my organization seems different.
 What types of organizations are invited to participate?

 Come one, come all!
 The Positive Business Project invites organizations of all sizes, geographic regions, and industries to enter.
 This includes non-profit organizations, start-ups, corporations, etc. It doesn’t make a difference to us if you create positive impact in your organization of six or your organization of 200,000.
 If you or your organization is using a positive business practice, we want to hear about it!

 Do I have to attend the Positive Business Conference in order to submit?

 Nope!
 We would love to see you at the Positive Business Conference in Ann Arbor on May 10-11, 2018, however, if circumstances do not permit conference attendance, we encourage you to still apply to the Positive Business Project.

 If I cannot attend the Positive Business Conference, can I receive the cash value of the rewards?